 The work of Kaleidoscope is in partnership with young people in Central Ohio to create safe and empowering spaces for Lesbian, Gay, Bisexual, Transgender, Queer, Questioning and Ally youth through advocacy, education, support, and community engagement.
 They serve youth across the spectrums of sexual orientation and gender identity, encouraging them to live healthy, whole lives with acceptance and freedom from oppression.

-Originally from Arizona, Kristen completed undergraduate work in history before coming to UT for her Master of Science in Social Work.
+Originally from Arizona, Ms. Godfrey completed undergraduate work in history before coming to UT for her Master of Science in Social Work.

-The twenty-first grand challenger is Gretchen Ely, graduate of the UT College of Social Work.
-Ely earned her PhD in social work in 2003 from the University of Tennessee and her MSW in 1998 from Washington University in St. Louis.
+The twenty-first grand challenger is Gretchen Ely, a 2003 graduate of the UT College of Social Work.
+Ely earned her MSW in 1998 from Washington University in St. Louis and her PhD in social work in 2003 from the University of Tennessee.
 Her bachelor's degree was also gained at UT.

 Dr. Gretchen Ely is an associate professor in the School of Social Work at the University at Buffalo, State University of New York, where she began working in 2014 after being on faculty at the University of Kentucky College of Social Work for 10 years.
 She is an affiliated faculty member for the Institute for Trauma and Trauma Informed Care (ITTIC);UB Gender Institute.